Jump to accessibility statement Skip to content

 Their head office is in Glasgow.
 Information about the Company can be found on their website - www.slc.co.uk.

-The Student Finance contact centre will assess your application to see how much you are entitled to receive - and they will then tell the Student Loans Company how much to pay you.
-Any payments due to you will be paid into your bank account on a termly basis.
+Student Finance England assess your application to see how much you are entitled to receive, and then tell the Student Loans Company how much to pay you.
+Any Maintenance Loan payments due to you will be paid into your bank account on a termly basis.
 Tuition Fee Loans are paid directly to the University.

 Contact details for Student Finance England can be found here